-The C-states TempState (<index>) and Relay (<index>) have a special property.
-It is possible to allocate a specific operation mode like bistable, monostable or periodic.
-Before an operation mode is allocated, this one must be defined.
+The TempState(<index>) and Relay(<index>) C-states have a special property.
+It is possible to allocate them a specific operation mode like bistable, monostable or periodic.

+Before an operation mode is allocated, it must be defined.
 Such statements will execute only once if the Alarm Task Engine is initialized.

 The syntax is: